s0344/ArchLinux_MacOS_Dualboot/i3_Configuration.md

-# Rising after i3 install
+# Rising after i3 installation

 A rough guide of rising i3 after installation.
 It will not be as detailed.
 Refer to the `dotfiles` repo for more info of specific file.